-All fellows must conduct or be substantially involved in a scholarly project related to the subspecialty that is suitable for publication. ^(Core)
+All fellows must conduct or be substantially involved in a scholarly project related to the subspecialty that is suitable for publication.
+(Core)

 - 4.15.a.
-The results of such projects must be disseminated through a variety of means, including publication or presentation at local, regional, national, or international meetings. ^(Core) - 4.15.b.
-Fellows must have a faculty mentor overseeing their project.
+The results of such projects must be disseminated through a variety of means, including publication or presentation at local, regional, national, or international meetings.
+(Core) - 4.15.b.
+Fellows must have a faculty mentor overseeing the project.
 (Core) - 4.15.c.
-The program must provide a Scholarship Oversight Committee to oversee and evaluate each fellow's progress related to the scholarly project. ^(Core)
+Fellows must engage in teaching activities as a major activity of the fellowship.
+(Core)